Are you looking for the best place to watch the sunset on Oahu, Hawaii? This recommendation from a Hawaii local has everything you need to know.

 Any Other Oahu Sunset-Watching Tips?

 Stay a bit later than the sun and everyone else.
 The beautiful, bright colors tend to come around fifteen minutes after the sun has completely set.
+You’re not going to get those cotton-candy colored clouds as the sun is setting.

 Also, the parking at Ko Olina will say “parking lot closes at sunset” and will threaten car-towing if it’s not out of the lot by then.
 But honestly, I’ve left my car there are a solid hour after sunset, and no tow truck has ever come.
+If that’s a real concern for you though, you could pay to park your car at one of the resorts, eat at one of the resort restaurants before or after sunset, and have validation cover the cost of your parking.

 Are there any other places where you have seen absolutely stunning sunsets?
 Write about them below in the comments!!
 (I promise I’ll respond!)